igorlacourt/All-Movies/README.md

 - Firebase Cloud Message - FCM
 - Retrofit CallAdapter Factory built for a concise way of making web requests in the ViewModel

 ps.: PersonViewModel, PersonDetailsFragment and MyListFragment are still not refactored.
-Another point is that due to lack of time the request error cases are not being handled by the views, but want to implement it as soon as possible.
+Another point is that, due to lack of time, the request error cases are not being handled by the views, but want to implement it as soon as possible.

 ### Home Screen
 ![tape-one](https://github.com/igorlacourt/All-Movies/blob/feature/dagger/tape1.gif)